 “This is not surprising when one considers that these solutions are based on different worldviews in terms of how we see our relationship to the planet and our role as humans on this planet.
-They can be traced to values that have shaped cultures long before the scientific revolution”, observes Gloria Benedikt, Science and Art Project leader at the International Institute of Applied Systems Analysis (IIASA).
+They can be traced to values that have shaped cultures long before the scientific revolution”, observes Gloria Benedikt, who directs the production.
 “Once you understand that values are rooted in worldviews, and once you look at the world through the worldview lens, the notion of plural solutions is apparent.
 Both are logical, both have strengths and weaknesses.
 To use the terms of cultural theory, there are no ‘elegant’ solutions that can last long term - but there are robust ‘clumsy’ solutions that emerge from compromise”.

 UnEarthing premiered on Nov 22nd, 2019 and was live-streamed from the Museum of Fine Arts, Budapest.